-Amazon Removes Some Racist Items From Its Site After Criticism, But Many Remain
+Amazon Pulls Some Nazi-Themed, Offensive Items After Criticism, But Many Remain

 Amazon says it removed several items of racist propaganda from its store in response to questions from a Democratic lawmaker — though white supremacist literature and other propaganda items remain widely available on the site.